canonical/checkbox/docs/explanation/release_process/validation_pipeline_execution.rst

 Creating new Edge version
 -------------------------
-Every day github checks for new commits that landed in the Checkbox repository, and if anything new landed a new version is created.
+Every day GitHub checks for new commits that landed in the Checkbox repository, and if anything new landed a new version is created.